 Stimulants to Treat Narcolepsy

-There are several different stimulants that may be prescribed to treat the daytime sleepiness or sleep attacks of narcolepsy.
-Stimulants help keep the person with narcolepsy awake during the day.
+There are several different wake-promoting drugs that may be prescribed to treat the daytime sleepiness or sleep attacks of narcolepsy.
+Wake-promoting drugs help keep the person with narcolepsy awake during the day.
 These drugs also help the person remain alert during important times, such as during work, school, or driving.

 Some of these drugs work within hours.
 Others may take several weeks to reach full effect.
-Even with stimulants and strategic daytime naps, most people with narcolepsy are able to stay awake only 70 to 80 percent of what is normal.1
+Even with wake-promoting drugs and strategic daytime naps, most people with narcolepsy are able to stay awake only 70 to 80 percent of what is normal.1

-Many stimulants may be prescribed to treat the daytime sleepiness of narcolepsy, including:1,2
+Many wake-promoting drugs may be prescribed to treat the daytime sleepiness of narcolepsy, including:1,2

 - Provigil and Nuvigil (modafinil and armodafinil)